harimjin/mesa-school-labs/content/wednesday/lab-2.md

 Additionally, we use a Gaussian weighting kernel $\propto \exp[-(\Delta r/R_\mathrm{a})]$ to have a smooth heating profile, where $\Delta r = |r - a|$.

-## Tasks for students
+## Tasks

 1. **Check out the `run-star-extras.f90` file**: Please download the provided MESA directory from [here](../../static/wednesday/lab2_part2.zip).
-This inlcudes may file, most of which you can ignore for now.
+This includes many files, most of which you can ignore for now.
 Have a close look at the `src/run-star-extras.f90` file, especially the `other_energy` hook and the `extras_finish_step` function.
 Try to understand how the drag force is calculated and how it is used to update the orbital separation.

 {{< details title="Solution" closed="true" >}}
 The drag force is calculated in lines 339 and the orbital separation is updated in line 345.
 We are making use of the `xtra(i)` variables in the `star_info` pointer.
 These are particularly handy as we do not have to worry about things going wrong, if MESA decides to do a `retry`.